…Into the labyrinth of dreams…

 • Guided exploration of Marrakech’s Medina, the souks, including visits to select cultural and architectural sights in Marrakech, led by excellent local guides.

-• Guided hike(s) in the Atlas Mountains, off the beaten tourist track, lunch with a Berber family in a mountain village.
+• Guided hike(s) in the Atlas Mountains, off the beaten tourist track, lunch with an Amazigh (Berber) family in a mountain village.

 • Moroccan Cooking Class: Hands-on with our darling local cooks of Azaren in the estate kitchens.